scrubgay/scrubgay.github.io/markdowns/index.md

 # Welcome!

 My name is Renz (they/them) - this is my portfolio website!
 I'm a queer Filipino currently based in Gainesville studying GIS and urban planning.
+I am employed by the Florida Department of Health doing HIV outreach to black and brown communities.
 I work with [Free Grocery Store](https://gnvfgs.org) and [Farm 2 Neighbors](https://instagram.com/farm2n).

 <figure>
     <img src="/media/renz-in-carphephorus.jpg" alt="Renz smiles as they stand amidst Carphephorus (chaffheads).">